How Do You Throw A Bowling Ball Properly?

 After you have the proper foot technique, you must master the ball’s release point.
 Let's have a look at what happens throughout the release.
 The release begins with the thumb leaving the ball, followed by a wrist rotation and the other two fingers releasing from their holes.
 This may appear straightforward, but the challenge to creating your release is understanding how rapidly this occurs (less than one second) and how to plan for change when necessary.

-There are three different types of releases: relaxed, firm, and strong hand position.
+There are three different types of releases:

 For a relaxed release, hold the ball with your thumb pointing straight down.
 Follow through to end with your palm facing up.
 The relaxed release provides a straight ball path with little to no hook and fewer revolutions.
 Revolutions represent the number of spins while gliding along the waxed wooden floor.

-As for a firm release, hold the ball with your thumb pointing at the pins rather than straight down.
+For a firm release, hold the ball with your thumb pointing at the pins rather than straight down.
 The firm release has a somewhat arching ball path in addition to a medium hook and medium revolutions.

 Finally, the strong release features your thumb pointed slightly upward, with a more angular path featuring a large hook and more revolutions.
 The firm release and strong release go hand and hand; they are both ideal for strikes, given the powerful momentum.